elonpatil/AWS-Certified-Solutions-Architect-Associate-2025-Tasks-Projects/hh.md

 1. Created an S3 Bucket and Enabled public access for website access.
 2. Generated S3 Bucket Policy.
 3. Uploaded Static Website Files.
-4. Enabled Static Website Hosting in the S3 bucket and Deployed the Website.
+4. Enabled Static Website Hosting in the S3 bucket and Deployed the Website

 Please find the Screenshots as below.